We Don't Need Another Hero (Thunderdome): Cover versions

-In 2004, Canadian singer Jane Child recorded a cover of the song, titling it "Beyond Thunderdome (We Don't Need Another Hero)" for the album What's Love?
-A Tribute to Tina Turner.

-In 2007, Finnish supergroup Northern Kings covered the song on their debut album Reborn.

-In March 2016, Seal and Jencarlos Canela performed a cover of the song during the Fox television special The Passion.
-It was sung in the story where Pontius Pilate (Seal) is torn at sentencing Jesus (Jencarlos) to death; the lyrics were amended to remove the reference to Thunderdome, which was replaced with "the love we know".
+On March 2016, Seal and Jencarlos Canela performed a cover of the song during the Fox television special The Passion.
+In the narrative, Pontius Pilate (Seal) is torn at sentencing Jesus (Jencarlos) to death; the lyrics were amended to remove the reference to Thunderdome, which was replaced with "the love we know".

-In March 2023, Rita Ora recorded a cover of the song for Apple Music Home Sessions.
+On May 19, 2023, Swedish rock band Ghost released a version of the song on their Phantomime covers EP.